 - Pre-race meeting.
-We’ll go over rules, safety issues, answer any questions, explain the passport and hand out an instruction sheet and maps.
+We’ll go over rules, safety issues, answer any questions.

 - Race instructions/clues.
 The race instructions lists key rules, describes the course and the activities, and provides hints about where checkpoints are located along with the numbers of each checkpoint corresponding to the map, passport and punch.

 - Passport.
-The passport is the piece of waterproof paper you’ll punch (or write a letter/code on during COVID) at each checkpoint to prove you found it.
+The passport is the piece of waterproof paper you’ll punch at each checkpoint to prove you found it.
 Each punch has a unique barb pattern.
 You must not lose it!

 - Flag (control) and Punch.
 You are looking for orange and white 3-sided orienteering flags (technically called control markers).
 You must punch the correct box in the passport so we can verify you were indeed there.
 The punch will have a number on it corresponding to your passport.
 Check it to confirm you got the right one.